glnds/dyndns-r53/README.md

 ```

 ### Configuration
-Put a file named `.dyndns-r53.toml` in your userdirectory.
+Put a file named `.dyndns-r53.toml` in your user directory.
 A file named `config.example` is included in the repository to make your life easy.
 It looks like this:
 ```
 AccessKeyID	= "ABC..."
 SecretAccessKey	= "XYZ..."